folsen/anne-droid/readme.md

 We write out our whole `Tip` structure (because that's what the pattern is that we want to match) and the odd-looking thing for the `SlackData` is the `RecordWildCards` "GHC add-on" in play.
-We use it quite extensively in the Ludwig codebase so I thought I'd use it here as well even though it's not really necessary for writing idiotmatic Haskell.
+It is used quite extensively in a lot of codebases so I thought I'd use it here as well even though it's not really necessary for writing idiotmatic Haskell.
 What it does is automatically inject all the record names of `SlackData` as variables in our function, so without explicitly